We're located just a short drive from IAH (Bush Airport) and would love to take care of your babies!

 I am mostly a stay at home mom & I have 2 school-aged children (5 & 6) and 2 mutts.
 We don't smoke.
 I work out of the home doing freelance graphic design and I work part time (3-12 hrs/week) at my daughter's preschool as a substitute teacher.

 Our days are pretty easy because we are homebodies and love to hang out around the house.
-When my kids are home from school typically they are outside in the yard, if it's not to hot, or they are upstairs in their playroom.
+When my kids are home from school typically they are outside in the yard, if it's not too hot, or they are upstairs in their playroom.
 They are very good with dogs, especially since we've been doing this for 3 years now, but we do not leave them alone with your fur babies.
 If your dog loves to play catch or runaround, they will have plenty of opportunity to get great exercise with my very active son - I promise they will sleep for a WEEK.
-But if your dog is like like mine, they have plenty of space to avoid children.
+But if your dog is like mine, they have plenty of space to avoid children.
 Your pup will likely spend most of the day playing with my dog, Jack, or with my kids, running around the yard or relaxing on a couch in the living room.

 While your fur baby is with me they will have free range of the first floor, patio, and yard.
-Most weekdays I am home all day with the exception of school drop offs/pick ups which are usually 15-30 minutes.
+Most weekdays I am home all day with the exception of school drop offs/pick-ups which are usually 15-30 minutes.
 My kids do have activities occasionally which sometime require me to be away from the home for a couple of hours and I also get called in to substitute, but I am hardly ever more than 15 minutes away from the home.

 If you are scheduling your booking more than a few days in advance we will try to make sure that we don't schedule anything that requires us to be gone more than a couple of hours.
 Also, I feel it's important to note: I try to only take one boarder family at time, so if you see I'm unavailable on my calendar it probably means I've already got a boarder and generally won't take any more.
-Which means if you book with me, your dog(s) is the only other guest in my house!
+This means if you book with me, your dog(s) is the only other guest in my house!
 It's nice to know that you don't have to worry any other variables, just my dogs and kids, which you will meet in advance.*

 I'm very happy to cater to your dog's needs as long as they are potty trained- if you have a pet that loves to be outside, we have plenty of room and options.
 If your dog loves to be inside - that's great too, we have dog friendly furniture!